-Comments of IEEE 802
+Comments of IEEE 802.11

-IEEE 802, the LAN/MAN Standards Committee hereby submits these comments in the above-referenced proceeding in which the Federal Communications Commission (“FCC” or “Commission”) finalizes the rules that would govern a new Citizens Broadband Radio Service (“CBRS”) in the 3550-3650 MHz band (“3.5 GHz Band”) in the Report & Order,./ The record in this proceeding indicates that the Commission has modified certain of its rules in order to encourage small cell deployments, including reducing the size of Exclusion Zones, eliminating the reservation for Contained Access Facilities (“CAFs”), extending the CBRS rules to the 3650-3700 MHz band, and limiting protections for fixed satellite service (“FSS”) earth stations.
-IEEE 802 believes that exclusion zone restrictions, as amended, are too restrictive in key markets where IEEE 802.11 products are in need of additional spectrum, and do not appear to warrant the development of a standard to support IEEE 802.11 Wireless LANs (“WLANs”) in this band.
+IEEE 802.11TM WIRELESS LOCAL AREA NETWORKS hereby submits these comments in the above-referenced proceeding in which the Federal Communications Commission (“FCC” or “Commission”) finalizes the rules that would govern a new Citizens Broadband Radio Service (“CBRS”) in the 3550-3650 MHz band (“3.5 GHz Band”) in the Report & Order./ The record in this proceeding indicates that the Commission has modified certain of its rules in order to encourage small cell deployments, including reducing the size of Exclusion Zones, eliminating the reservation for Contained Access Facilities (“CAFs”), extending the CBRS rules to the 3650-3700 MHz band, and limiting protections for fixed satellite service (“FSS”) earth stations.
+IEEE 802.11 believes that exclusion zone restrictions, as amended, are too restrictive in key markets where IEEE 802.11 products are in need of additional spectrum, and do not appear to warrant the development of a standard to support IEEE 802.11 Wireless LANs (“WLANs”) in this band.

 INTRODUCTION